Passing configuration to the file system¶

 The reason for this is the instance caching mechanism built into fsspec.

 While this allows for efficient reuse of file systems e.g. by third-party libraries (pandas, DuckDB, ...), it can lead to silent misconfigurations.
-Consider this example, with an existent .lakectl.yaml
+Consider this example, with an existent .lakectl.yaml file:

 credentials: